-Women who practice ikebana generally do so as a form of self improvement or refinement.
+Women who practice ikebana generally do so as a form of self-improvement or refinement.
 However, both men and women can follow it as a spiritual pursuit.
 Ikebana incorporates a lot of different principles involved with Japanese life.
-Some of these principles include: simplicity, symbolic aesthetics, and an all natural approach to well being.
+Some of these principles include simplicity, symbolic aesthetics, and an all natural approach to well being.

 The aesthetics of the room and the pottery used for each different arrangement matters just as much as the floral arrangement itself.
 A lot of times, the arrangement might seem very plain and boring.
-However, the arrangements have aesthetic and spiritual values that have continuously been refined throughout the centuries.
+However, the arrangements have aesthetic and spiritual values that have continuously been refined over the centuries.

 The flowers, leaves, twigs, and branches are carefully put into place based on the artist`s idea of the intended outcome.
 The individual symbolism of the arrangement is also kept in mind with every piece put into the arrangement.
 Form and color of the arrangement are some of the largest considerations, so artists might take a lot of time going through different materials to find exactly what they are in search of.
 Minimalism and symbolism are key to ikebana.

 Historic Styles of Ikebana

 The patterns and styles of Ikebana evolved in such a way that by the late 15th century these arrangements were enjoyed not only by the imperial family and their retainers but also by common citizens.
 The first form of Ikebana was known as Kuge, where only a few flower stems and evergreen branches were used.
 Ikebana then evolved into a more complex art form with its own set of rules and instructions.
 Occasionally, there were festivals held to show off this art form.
 A lot of the examples had a tall, upright stem in the middle of the arrangement accompanied by two smaller stems on either side.
 In the early 1600’s, castles were constructed using these arrangements.